nchestnov/mipt-archi/readme.md

 ## How to use?

-1. Build Docker container:
+1. Build Docker image:

-    `docker build . -t archi`
+    `docker build . -t zetman13/archi:task2`

+   or pull existing image:

+   `docker pull zetman13/archi:task2`

-2. Deploy Docker Compose with env_file:
+3. Deploy Docker Compose with env_file:

    `docker-compose --env-file env_file up -d`

-3. Wait a minute for MySQL server to fully deploy.
+4. Wait a minute for MySQL server to fully deploy.
 Then run initialization script to init table and fill with initial data:

    `./init_db.sh`